 Top of the Notch Restaurant

 After we had spent a good amount of time on the summit, we made the trek back down.
-You lose a lot of elevation in a short amount of time so be careful with your knees on the constant downhill.
+You lose a lot of elevation in a short amount of time, so be careful with your knees on the constant downhill.
 We arrived back at the Top of the Notch Restaurant and decided to stop in for a meal.
-Lunch was about $8 to $12 a person with a broad range of salads, hamburgers, and sandwiches.
+Lunch was about $8 to $12 (in 2016) a person with a broad range of salads, hamburgers, and sandwiches.
 I got the highly recommended tri-tip, and it was a decent sandwich.
 I wouldn’t say it was anything to write home about, but the view and location of the restaurant make it worth going to visit.
 The lift itself is a fun ride as well.

 My friend Joelle went for breakfast and said that was also worthwhile.
 They often have deals on Groupon for lift rides and breakfast, so make sure to keep your eyes peeled for them.
 Here is a picture of the breakfast she had, looks pretty good to me.